 Wet hairs are several time more delicate and flimsy than dry hairs.
 So, always handle wet hair very carefully.
 The heat from blow-drying has been found to be the biggest culprit behind frizzy, fragile hair.
 Researchers have warned that heat from blow dryers is extremely damaging for human hair, cautioning that frequent blow-drying makes hair susceptible to breakage.
 Therefore, it is highly recommended to let your hair air dry.
 And even when necessary, hold the blow dryer away from your hair.
 Also, avoid rubbing or brushing wet hair vigorously.
 In fact, avoid brushing your hair while they are wet.

 Biotin is an essential B vitamin that is necessary for the health and growth of your hair.
 If you are not getting enough biotin, you may start losing hair for no apparent reason.
 Scientific research has shown that intake of biotin supplements not only helps prevent hair loss but also helps regrow hair in most cases.
 Discuss with your doctor if you think you are not getting enough biotin.
 He or she will recommend you a few blood tests to determine if you really are biotin deficient or not.
 Only after assessing your symptoms and going through the test reports, he will recommend you biotin supplements.

 Increase your Protein Intake:

 There is a common misconception that shampooing hair more keeps them smooth and silky.
-While apparently it does, but excessive shampooing deprives your hair off its natural oils, thereby making your hair dry, brittle and more prone to breakage.
+While apparently it does, but excessive shampooing deprives your hair of its natural oils, thereby making your hair dry, brittle, and more prone to breakage.